 Mock Up the Design First

-Before a single stroke of paint, we mock up the design digitally โ mapping every colour zone, stencil placement, and detail onto the Bearbrick's body panels.
-For this Ferrari commission, we planned out the Rosso Corsa red base, the signature yellow racing stripe, the Scuderia shield on the chest, and the tyre-tread feet.
-This phase prevents costly mistakes later.
+Before a single drop of paint goes on, we mock up the whole design digitally β mapping out every colour zone, stencil placement, and detail onto the Bearbrick's body panels.
+For this Ferrari commission, we planned the Rosso Corsa red base, the signature yellow racing stripe, the Scuderia shield on the chest, and the tyre-tread feet, all ahead of time.
+This step saves us (and you) from costly mistakes further down the line.

 Pro tip

-The simpler the design, the cleaner the result.
-Fewer stencil layers = crisper edges and less margin for error.
+Here's a tip we always share: the simpler the design, the cleaner the result.
+Fewer stencil layers means crisper edges and less room for error.

 03 - prep work